Regret Bounds for Noise-Free Cascaded Kernelized Bandits: GPN-UCB Algorithm and Regret Bounds

 \subsection{GPN-UCB for Chains}

 A chain is a cascade of scalar-valued functions.
-For each $i\in[m]$, we denote by $\muu{i}_t$ and $\sig{i}_t$ the posterior mean and standard deviation of $\ff{i}$ computed using \eqref{eq:mean} and \eqref{eq:var} based on $\{\xx{i}_s,\xx{i+1}_s\}_{s=1}^{t}$.\footnote{$\xx{1}$ is an alternative notation for $\xbf$, and $\xx{m+1}$ is an alternative notation for $y$.} Then, based on \cref{lem:conf}, the upper confidence bound and lower confidence bound of $\ff{i}(\zbf)$ based on $t$ exact observations are defined as follows:
+For each $i\in[m]$, we denote by $\muu{i}_t$ and $\sig{i}_t$ the posterior mean and standard deviation of $\ff{i}$ computed using \eqref{eq:mean} and \eqref{eq:var} based on $\{\xx{i}_s,\xx{i+1}_s\}_{s=1}^{t}$.\footnote{Note the equivalent notation $\xx{1} = \xbf$ and $\xx{m+1} = y$.} Then, based on \cref{lem:conf}, the upper confidence bound and lower confidence bound of $\ff{i}(\zbf)$ based on $t$ exact observations are defined as follows:

 Since $\ff{i}\in\Fc(L)$, we have for any $\zbf,\zbf'$ that

 It follows that